 The IHSO project aims to deliver England-wide support to improve the capacity, sustainability and conservation standards of preserved industrial sites with public access.
-The key objectives of the IHSO project are to:
+The key objectives of the IHSO project are:

-- Develop a national strategy to improve the sustainability and conservation standards of preserved industrial sites with public access;
+- Tangible improvement of the sustainability and conservation standards of preserved industrial heritage sites in England

-Delivery of the project is supported by a Business Plan, key targets from which include providing an information ‘clearing house’ service, facilitating mentoring and training opportunities and programmes, undertaking national funding bid development, advocacy and celebration of best practice, and building new partnerships within and beyond the heritage sector.
+Delivery of the project is supported by a Business Plan, key targets from which include providing an advice service, developing support networks, facilitating training opportunities and programmes, undertaking national funding bid development, advocacy and celebration of best practice, and building new partnerships within and beyond the heritage sector.